 Dr. Seuss books are classics because of their timeless stories, memorable characters, and joyful illustrations.
 It can be easy to forget that, at their root, Seuss books are just a great way to help kids learn how to read.
-Today I am going to share how to make a simple game to improve young children’s reading skills using words from their favorite Dr. Seuss books.
+Today I am going to share how to make a Seuss word jenga game to improve young children’s reading skills using words from their favorite books.

 Write words from Dr. Seuss’ books on the wooden pieces – one word per block.
 You can pick and choose the words to match the child’s reading level.
 If you aren’t sure where to start, pick up a copy of Hop on Pop and use those words.